valters-tomsons/steam-login/README.md

 Usage:
 `dotnet steam-autologin.dll <username>`

-After running this program, restart Steam.
+After running the program, any current steam process will be terminated and steam-runtime will be launched.